What should I photograph:

 Everything that’s legally photographable + sellable.
 Have fun, that’s why you became a photographer in the first place, right?

-Don’t stop shooting everything you did yesterday, that’s why we wanted to syndicate your work.
+Don’t stop shooting everything you did yesterday, that’s why we wanted to distribute your work.

 We’re always interested in creating a bigger better production.